There are many personal qualities typically associated with successful business people. Drive. Commitment. Confidence. Passion.

 But in this digital age, even the best of us need a little help running our companies.
 And with so many helpful, effective, data-driven, online business tools and solutions at our disposal, why would we shoulder the burden of doing it all ourselves?

-In this blog post, I’m going to talk about the 5 types of online business tools that are essential for modern businesses.
+In this blog post, I’m going to talk about the five types of online business tools that are essential for modern businesses.

-When used properly, the best online business tools can free you up to pursue your passion and channel it into productive areas of business, saving you man-hours, money and unneeded stress in the process.
+When used properly, the best online business tools can free you up to pursue your passion and channel it into productive areas of business, saving you man-hours, money, and unnecessary stress in the process.

 Unless you’re a Luddite keen to manage projects and tasks armed only with a notepad and pen, you probably already use some form of project and task managing tool – and that’s a good thing.